crossplane/crossplane/docs/stacks-guide-gcp.md

 *   Kubernetes Engine Admin
 *   Service Account User

-You need to get JSON file of the service account you’ll use.
-In the next sections, this file will be referred to as `crossplane-gcp-provider-key.json`
+### Set up cloud provider credentials

-You can create the JSON file by using the [gcloud command][gcp-create-keys] and specifying a file name of `crossplane-gcp-provider-key.json`.
-If you use Crossplane's [GCP credentials script][gcp-credentials], this is taken care of for you.
+This guide assumes that you have created a JSON file which contains the credentials for the cloud provider.
+In later sections, this file will be referred to as `crossplane-gcp-provider-key.json`.
+There are quite a few steps involved, so the steps are in [a different document which you should take a look at][cloud-provider-setup-gcp] before moving to the next section.
+Or, there is also [a script in the Crossplane repo][gcp-credentials] which helps with creating the file.

 ## Configure Crossplane GCP Provider